 Peconic Baykeeper Board members Maureen Sherry, Dan Guilizio, Nancy Hébert and Phyllis Toohey, present Dr. Christopher Gobler with a grant for a dedicated shellfish spawner sanctuary.
 (Photo: John Neely)

-'s Shinnecock Bay Restoration Program to sponsor a shellfish spawner sanctuary in a certain location in the bay.
+The Peconic Baykeeper has awarded $10,000 to Stony Brook University's Shinnecock Bay Restoration Program to sponsor a shellfish spawner sanctuary in a certain location in the bay.
 Working with the School of Marine and Atmospheric Sciences (SoMAS) at the Stony Brook Southampton campus, this grant will fund a chosen clam sanctuary and representatives from the Peconic Baykeeper will assist marine scientists from Stony Brook in the deployment of clams in Shinnecock Bay.